-3The extended uniform rule allots, at each profile, the efficient integer amount as the uniform rule would do it.
-It is not strategy-proof because an agent may have incentives to missreport his preferences to induce a different choice of the integer amount, and it is not individually rational because the vector of allotments selected by the uniform rule is not individually rational in general.
+&lt;sup>3The extended uniform rule allots, at each profile, the efficient integer amount as the uniform rule would do it.
+It is not strategy-proof because an agent may have incentives to misreport his preferences to induce a different choice of the integer amount, and it is not individually rational because the vector of allotments selected by the uniform rule is not individually rational in general.
+However, the adapted version proposed in Bergantiños, Massó and Neme (2015) satisfies individual rationality but it remains manipulable.

-4A sequential dictator rule, given a pre-specified order on the set of agents, proceeds by letting agents choose sequentially their peaks, rationing only the last agent whose allotment is the remainder amount that ensures that the sum of the allotments is equal to the efficient integer amount.
-Sequential dictator rules are not strategy-proof because the agent at the end of the ordering may have incentives to missreport her preference to induce a different amount to allot.
-They are not individually rational because the agent at the end of the ordering is rationed independently of his individually rational interval.
+&lt;sup>4A sequential dictator rule, given a pre-specified order on the set of agents, proceeds by letting agents choose sequentially their peaks, rationing only the last agent whose allotment is the remainder amount that ensures that the sum of the allotments is equal to the efficient integer amount.
+Sequential dictator rules are not strategy-proof because the agent at the end of the ordering may have incentives to misreport her preference to induce a different amount to allot.
+They are not individually rational because the agent at the end of the ordering is rationed independently of her individually rational interval.

-tional features or considering alternative domains of agents' preferences, or both.
+their potential allotments and provided two characterizations of the uniform rule, using strategy-proofness, efficiency and either anonymity or envy-freeness.
+Then, a very large literature followed Sprumont (1991) by taking at least two different paths.
+The first contains papers providing alternative characterizations of the uniform rule.
+See for instance Ching (1994), Sönmez (1994) and Thomson (1994a, 1994b, 1995 and 1997), whose characterizations we briefly discuss in the last section of the paper.
+The second group of papers proposed alternative rules when the problem is modified by introducing additional features or considering alternative domains of agents' preferences, or both.
 For instance, Ching (1992) extended the characterization of Sprumont (using envy-freeness) to the domain of single-plateaud preference profiles and Bergantiños, Massó and Neme (2012a, 2012b and 2015), Manjunath (2012) and Kim, Bergantiños and Chun (2015) study alternative ways of introducing individual rationality in the division problem.
 But in contrast with the present paper they assume that the quantity of the good to be allotted is fixed.
-Amorós (2002) started the multi-dimensional analysis of the division problem when several commodities have to be allotted among the same group of agents, but again the quantities of the goods to be allotted are fixed.
+Adachi (2010), Amorós (2002), Anno and Sasaki (2013), Cho and Thomson (2013), Erlanson and Flores-Szwagrzak (2015) and Morimoto, Serizawa and Ching (2013) contain the multi-dimensional analysis of the division problem when several commodities have to be allotted among the same group of agents, but again the quantities of the goods to be allotted are fixed.